 What’s the latest Celtic transfer news?

-Why do Celtic need to sign a striker?
+Why do Celtic need to sign a new right-back?

 The Athletic recently lamented the club’s transfer business in that particular position.